-How to Improve Memory With Just A Little Exercise – Ground Breaking New Research
+How to Improve Memory With Just A Little Exercise (And The Right Memory Supplements) – Ground Breaking New Research

-New Research Shows How To Improve Memory With Just A Little Exercise
+How To Improve Memory With Just 10 Mins Exercise – New Research

 It is commonly know that aerobic exercise is good for both the body and the brain.
 Exercise increases endorphins and the production of serotonin in the nervous system as well as increasing the amount of oxygen delivered the brain.
-This oxygenation of the brain improves blood flow and ultimately helps if your are struggling with how to improve memory, your focus and concentration and your overall brain health and performance.
+This oxygenation of the brain improves blood flow and ultimately helps if you are struggling to improve memory, your focus and concentration as well as your overall brain health and performance.

-However, given how complicated our modern day lives are now and how difficult it is to find time in our busy days to exercise in a meaningful way, the question is, just how much daily aerobic exercise do we need to do and how to improve memory and brain health without cutting into the limited amount of valuable amount of time we have available in our day?
+However, given how complicated our modern day lives are now and how difficult it is to find time in our busy schedules to exercise in a meaningful way, the question is, just how much daily aerobic exercise do we need to do?
+Specifically what is needed to improve memory and brain health without cutting into the limited amount of valuable amount of time we have available in our day?

-The reason this question is important is because it’s human nature to not do the things that are good for us if we don’t see immediate benefit and since arriving exercise is so important the brain health is vital to try and understand how much exercise is enough to keep our brains in tiptop condition.
+The reason this question is important is because it’s human nature to not do the things that are good for us if we don’t see immediate benefit.
+But since exercise is so important to brain health it is vital to try and understand how much exercise is enough to keep our brains in tiptop condition.

 Luckily for all of us, new research from the University of California (UCI) may have found the answer.

-The results were as dramatic as they were surprising; the group that had exercised on the stationary bicycles were far more successful in remembering more of the images from the memory test then the group who have not exercised at all.
-Most surprising of all was that those individuals who had a history of memory loss and had exercised on stationary bicycles actually doubled their ability to remember the images.
+The results were as dramatic as they were surprising; the group that had exercised on the stationary bicycles and were given high doses of NAC were far more successful in remembering more of the images from the memory test then the group who had not exercised at all and didn’t take the NAC.
+Most surprising of all was that those individuals who had a history of memory loss and had exercised on stationary bicycles while using NAC actually doubled their ability to remember the images.

-Small Amounts of Exercise = More Norepinephrine = Improved Memory
+Small Amounts of Exercise + High Doses of NAC Memory Supplements = Less Memory Damaging Homocysteine + More Norepinephrine = Improved Memory Performance